-Christians who decry cultural engagement or specifically engagement in politics don’t realize they are the beneficiaries of their Christian forbearers who set the conditions of their freedom (to decry cultural or political engagement in the first instance).
+Christians who decry cultural engagement or specifically political engagement don’t realize they are the beneficiaries of their Christian forbearers who set the conditions for their freedom (to decry cultural or political engagement in the first instance).
 In other words, they saw off the limb on which they sit.
 If it wasn’t for the Church, the Reformation would not have occurred, slavery would not have been abolished and America would not exist (neither would hospitals, orphanages or the scientific method).
 All these emerge from the Christian worldview.

 Seventh, we confront sinful fear of man by offending the world… its the loving thing to do:

-Guess what?
 Jesus Christ, the Gospel of the Kingdom, and the Bible are controversial and offensive to the world.
 The unbelieving world hates God, hates the Bible, and hates Christians.
 In fact, there was a time when Christians were so offensive, they were thrown to the lions, burned at the stake, crucified and sawed in half.
 By trying NOT to offend the goats, we offend and abandon the sheep and leave them to the wolves.

 Issues like, human trafficking, corruption, pornography, debt-bondage, abortion, medical euthanasia, dismantling of the nuclear family, identity confusion, etc. left unaddressed by the church bring death to society.
 This creates an “anti-culture” and the result is “deathworks” (topics for another time).
 Examples here: one, two, three, and four.

 We should not confuse offending the world with being mean or hateful or bigoted.
 The world knows timid Christians are afraid of being called names.
 So, name-calling is a very effective tactic used against us.
-The world desires that the church not only tolerate but celebrate and promote sin.
+The world desires the church not only tolerate but celebrate and promote sin.
 Therefore, sinful fear of man drives many pastors and well-meaning Christians into the snare of complacency, appeasement or silence.

 For example: Pastors will gladly speak out against the scourge of human trafficking or poverty because the worldly culture has accepted those positions.
-Pastors avoid issues like abortion, pornography, ideological indoctrination, and gender confusion because the worldly culture has ordered them not to speak on those issues.
+Pastors avoid issues like abortion, pornography, ideological indoctrination, and gender confusion because the worldly culture has ordered the church not to speak on those issues.
 Fear drives them into a snare.
 Meanwhile, evil is allowed flourish.

 Fear of offending someone or creating controversy acts like a prison.
 Many rationalize, justify and defend their position by stating that the church ought not to involve itself in cultural or political issues.
 Leaders can cover it up with theological garb and try to proof-text congregants into submission.
 But, at the root is fear of man.
 Discerning Christians can see right through the smoke and mirrors.
+So, stop it!